REPLYING TO OBJECTIONS — Guidelines

 1. Find a way to agree with some aspect or show that you understand

-2. Talk about yourself – it is non-threatening
+2. Use yourself as an example – it is non-threatening

 3. Don’t attack the person: rather, explore the idea together.

 4. Look at the objection not as a threat but as a request for more information